The Bible is clear that this wonderful gift has divine purposes. What are they?

 How does this post help me grow in Christ?

 I wrote the following in another post.
-It is so important that I repeat here.

 The Spirit launches you out.
 Picture it this way.

 Imagine that you are in a big international airport.
 You have two ways to get to your next flight.
 You can take the conveyer belt or walk next to it.
 You sensibly choose the conveyer belt, and you even walk on it while it is moving forward.
 The belt and motor driving it empowers, carries, and propels you forward.
 This is like Spirit baptism-immersion and Spirit-inspired language.
 Not the same thing, though often connected.
-Others who chose to walk without the conveyer belt are moving forward, because they have been born again, but you enjoy faster progress because you have been baptized-immersed with power in the Spirit.
+Others who choose to walk without the conveyer belt are moving forward, because they have been born again, but you enjoy faster progress because you have been baptized-immersed with power in the Spirit.

 If you got your prayer language, use it!
 You will be propelled forward in your walk with God and service!
 If a sin or habit keeps holding on, then regularly using your Spirit-inspired language will loosen its grip on you because your spirit is built up and your Spirit-inspired prayers work its way to your flesh and withers away besetting sins.